DeviChaitu379/DeviChaitu379/README.md

 **📚 I'm currently learning:**

-*  Local LLM training techniques (Empowering AI models to run locally)
+*  Local LLM training techniques and Deployment (Empowering AI models to run locally)
-*  Advanced robotics concepts (Pushing the boundaries of what robots can do)
+*  Advanced Robotics concepts (Pushing the boundaries of what robots can do)

 **🤝️ I'm looking to collaborate on:**